yuvalmGS/gigaspaces-wiki-jekyll/xap97net/monitoring-jvm-memory-and-threads-in-.net-applications.markdown

 In some cases, you might want to monitor the activity of the JVM running as part of your .NET application.
 The [jconsole|http://java.sun.com/j2se/1.5.0/docs/guide/management/jconsole.html] is a great tool that allows you to troubleshoot the JVM internals.

 **To view and monitor the JVM loaded into the .NET process memory address using `jconsole`:**
-1. Have the following settings as part of your {{app.config}} file:
+1. Have the following settings as part of your `app.config` file:
 {code:xml}
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>